mahirlabibdihan/Modern-iGraphics/README.md

 int main(int argc, char *argv[])
 {
-    // Initialization code before opening the window iOpenWindow(400, 400, "iGraphics");
+    // Initialization code before opening the window iWindowedMode(400, 400, "iGraphics");
+    iStartMainLoop();
-    // Execution will continue from here once iCloseWindow() is called. return 0;
+    // Execution will continue from here once iExitMainLoop() is called or window is closed. return 0;
 }
 ```